 If you’re buying seeds from a reputable garden nursery, you may get more accurate information regarding the germination and producing fruit timeline of the plant.

 Do lemon trees grown from seed produce fruit?

-It may not exactly taste like the original fruit due to different genetic makeup of the seed that the original plant itself.
+It may not exactly taste like the original fruit due to the different genetic makeup of the seed than the original plant itself.
 Most lemon seeds are grown on a plant that has been grafted to produce a disease-resistant and high-quality plant.

 It means that the lemon has different genetic makeup than the original plant.
 And as a result, the seeds produce different trees altogether.

 So, in short, do lemon trees grown from seed produce fruit?
-The answer is yes, but don't expect it to have the same quality and taste like the parent tree.
+The answer is yes, but don’t expect it to have the same quality and taste as the parent tree.

 How to grow a lemon tree indoors

 To plant a lemon indoors, you need to have some preparation done.
 Use potting soil and mix it with perlite and coconut coir.
 Mix it properly and get small granular soil that allows water to pass quickly.

 You can add a little sand to increase the soil’s ability to hold on to water.
 You can then mix it with citrus-ready fertilizer.